-Core Knowledge Standard Pass criteria - all to be met Merit criteria - two to be met Distinction criteria - two to be met CK1 First principles relating to the operation and maintenance of appropriate plant and equipment A working knowledge of the principles of operation for the range of plant/equipment they are responsible for The primary purpose of the range of plant / equipment worked on e.g. what the plant / equipment worked on does How the plant / equipment interacts within the overall system The typical characteristics of healthy and unhealthy operation for the range of plant/equipment worked on and how to identify the difference How they have used their knowledge of plant and equipment operating / maintenance principles to support their work decisions / activities A detailed understanding by explaining additional technical detail of the operating principles of the plant/equipment they are responsible for e.g. operating limits, tolerances, restrictions, effects on system A detailed understanding by explaining additional technical detail of the function / interaction of the plant / equipment within the overall system e.g. synchronisation, effects on system How they have used their knowledge of plant and equipment operating / maintenance principles to improve or enhance operational activities An excellent knowledge and thorough understanding of the relevant engineering principles relative to the operation and maintenance of plant and equipment encountered in their job role Evidence of conducting supporting technical analysis to gain a greater understanding of (a or b) the operating principles of plant/ equipment worked on the function / effect of the plant / equipment within the overall system Conducting technical research into the effects of new technologies on current / future maintenance requirements/methodologies
+Core Knowledge Standard Pass criteria - all to be met Merit criteria - two to be met Distinction criteria - two to be met CK1 First principles relating to the operation and maintenance of appropriate plant and equipment A working knowledge of the principles of operation for the range of plant/equipment they are responsible for The primary purpose of the range of plant / equipment worked on e.g. what the plant / equipment worked on does How the plant / equipment interacts within the overall system The typical characteristics of healthy and unhealthy operation for the range of plant/equipment worked on and how to identify the difference How they have used their knowledge of plant and equipment operating / maintenance principles to support their work decisions / activities A detailed understanding by explaining additional technical detail of the operating principles of the plant/equipment they are responsible for e.g. operating limits, tolerances, restrictions, effects on system A detailed understanding by explaining additional technical detail of the function / interaction of the plant / equipment within the overall system e.g. synchronisation, effects on system How they have used their knowledge of plant and equipment operating / maintenance principles to improve or enhance operational activities An excellent knowledge and thorough understanding of the relevant engineering principles relative to the operation and maintenance of plant and equipment encountered in their job role Evidence of conducting supporting technical analysis to gain a greater understanding of (a or b) a) the operating principles of plant/ equipment worked on b) the function / effect of the plant/ equipment within the overall system Conducting technical research into the effects of new technologies on current / future maintenance requirements/methodologies

-Core Kr nowledge Standard Pass criteria - all to be met Merit criteria - two to be met Distinction criteria - two to be met CK2 Relevant industry health and safety standards, regulations, and environmental and regulatory requirements A working knowledge of the relevant HS&E regulations and standards and how they impact the overall operation A clear understanding of their responsibilities and those of others under the relevant Company policies and procedures which apply to the range of work undertaken and describe why they are required A knowledge of the Company process/s and/ or procedures for achieving and maintaining safety when working on systems within their work role and how they impact the work e.g. safe systems A detailed understanding of the relevant HS&E regulations and standards by explaining additional technical detail e.g. how they influence how the work is planned and/or conducted Conducting reviews of work HS&E arrangements and their applicability and adapting them for changing circumstances whilst still Excellent and thorough HS&E knowledge and understanding in relation to the wider impact of relevant industry working practices and regulations for their work activities How they have taken a leading role in identifying HS&E deficiencies and then implementing the appropriate solution/s in line with Company policies / procedures A clear understanding of the purpose of conducting risk assessments and the factors which affect the critical reasoning when making risk assessment decisions A knowledge of the Company procedure/s for reporting safety concerns and emergencies How they have readily accepted additional HS&E responsibility / autonomy to maintain / improve work safety standards How they have challenged unsafe behaviour / practices using appropriate techniques
+Core Knowledge Standard Pass criteria - all to be met Distinction criteria - two to be met CK2 Relevant industry health and safety standards, regulations, and environmental and regulatory requirements A working knowledge of the relevant HS&E regulations and standards and how they impact the overall operation A clear understanding of their responsibilities and those of others under the relevant Company policies and procedures which apply to the range of work undertaken and describe why they are required A knowledge of the Company process/s and/ or procedures for achieving and maintaining safety when working on systems within their work role and how they impact the work e.g. safe systems A detailed understanding of the relevant HS&E regulations and standards by explaining additional technical detail e.g. how they influence how the work is planned and/or conducted Conducting reviews of work HS&E arrangements and their applicability and adapting them for changing circumstances whilst still of work, documentation A clear understanding of the purpose of conducting risk assessments and the factors which affect the critical reasoning when making risk assessment decisions A knowledge of the Company procedure/s for reporting safety concerns and emergencies maintaining safety How they have readily accepted additional HS&E responsibility / autonomy to maintain / improve work safety standards Company policies / procedures How they have challenged unsafe behaviour / practices using appropriate techniques